zigzagalex/EDA/README.md

 3. Long tail counts for numerical and categorical variables e.g. 5th and 95th percentile counts of outliers.
 4. Join multiple parquet files
 5. Add other data ingestion methods
+6. Make a CLI tool out of this
+7. Package it well

 ### Testing
 A good public dataset to test it out and get a feel for the speed is this [kaggle flight delay](https://www.kaggle.com/datasets/robikscube/flight-delay-dataset-20182022) dataset.
 It has approx 4 mio rows per parquet file, which is not much but with ~1.5gb it already starts posing difficulties for pandas.